-There are a few ways you might use the telephone when wearing your hi HealthInnovations hearing aids:
+There are a few ways you might use the telephone when wearing your hi HealthInnovations' hearing aids:

-» Some people can hold the phone to their ear and not having any whistling (feedback), and they hear well.
+✔ Hold the phone to their ear and not having any whistling (feedback), and they hear well.

-» Other people turn the volume up on their telephone, and hear quite well.
+✔ Turn the volume up on their telephone, and hear quite well.

-» Another option is to use a “speaker” setting on your phone, which allows you to hear the sound in both ears.
+✔ Use a “speaker” setting on your phone, which allows you to hear the sound in both ears.

-» Captioned phones, which let you read on a screen what the person on the phone is saying, and amplified phones are also options.
+✔ Use captioned phones, which let you read on a screen what the person on the phone is saying, and amplified phones are also options.

-» How does it work?
-The t-coil works by turning off the regular microphone on your hearing aid and only picking up the sounds from the phone.
-You can put the hearing aid on the t-coil program by pressing in the button on the back of your hearing aid.
+Telecoil works by turning off the regular microphone on your hearing aid and only picking up the sounds from the phone, FM, or audio loops.
+You can put the hearing aid on the telecoil program by pressing the button on the back of your hearing aid.
 You may need to move the phone around a bit until you find the best sound.

 When your hearing aid is on the telecoil program, the microphone is not on, so you will not hear anything until you have a working telephone next to your ear or in a “looped” room.